Digital Post

 • You can read, write, answer, delete and move your Digital Post.

-• If another person has granted you read only access to his or her Digital Post, you can change between mailboxes with few clicks.
+• If another person has granted you read only access to his or her Digital Post, you can change between mailboxes with a few clicks.

 In the Digital Post app you can: